psy9/psy9/README.md

 - 👀 I’m interested in nfts and hackin
 - 🌱 I’m currently learning everything I can find
 - 💞️ I’m looking to collaborate on nft projects and media projects
-- 📫 How to reach me @sylaz on instagram
+- 📫 How to reach me @sy_laz on instagram

 <!---
 psy9/psy9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.